Whoopi Goldberg: Bio And Career Highlights

 Early Life and Education

 Growing up in Manhattan’s Chelsea-Elliot Houses, Caryn Elaine Johnson was raised by her strong, single mother, Emma Johnson, alongside her brother, Clyde.
-Early performances ignited her passion for the stage.
+Early performances ignited her passion for the stage, cultivated through museum visits and local shows.

 She attended St. Columba’s, a local parochial school, before briefly enrolling in Washington Irving High School, which she left to pursue her creative interests.
 Later, she honed her acting skills at HB Studio in New York City.